freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/soundex.md

 <section id='description'>

 Soundex is an algorithm for creating indices for words based on their pronunciation.
-The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling (from <a href="https://en.wikipedia.org/wiki/soundex" target="_blank">the WP article</a>).
+The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling (from [the WP article](https://en.wikipedia.org/wiki/soundex)).
 There is a major issue in many of the implementations concerning the separation of two consonants that have the same soundex code!
-According to the <a href="https://www.archives.gov/research/census/soundex.html" target="_blank">official Rules</a>.
-So check for instance if <b>Ashcraft</b> is coded to <b>A-261</b>.
+According to the [official Rules](https://www.archives.gov/research/census/soundex.html).
+So check for instance if **Ashcraft** is coded to **A-261**.

 <ul>
   <li>If a vowel (A, E, I, O, U) separates two consonants that have the same soundex code, the consonant to the right of the vowel is coded.
 Tymczak is coded as T-522 (T, 5 for the M, 2 for the C, Z ignored (see "Side-by-Side" rule above), 2 for the K).
 Since the vowel "A" separates the Z and K, the K is coded.</li>
   <li>If "H" or "W" separate two consonants that have the same soundex code, the consonant to the right of the vowel is not coded.
 Example: Ashcraft is coded A-261 (A, 2 for the S, C ignored, 6 for the R, 1 for the F).
 It is not coded A-226.</li>
 </ul>

 </section>

 ## Instructions

 <section id='instructions'>

 Write a function that takes a string as a parameter and returns the encoded string.

 </section>

 ## Tests